 When new software launches, there can be a lot that needs to be trained.
 Maybe you must make every employee an expert in the software.
 Or maybe there’s a bare minimum that needs to be trained to make employees proficient.

-There are a lot of considerations as to how much needs to be covered in training.
-That’s why we always start each eLearning course with nothing and only add content if it’s proven required for employees to do their jobs successfully.
+There are several considerations regarding the amount of training that needs to be covered.
+That’s why we always start each eLearning course with nothing and only add content if it’s proven necessary for employees to perform their jobs successfully.

 In training, less is always more.